gplately.PlotTopologies

 Returns:

-A geopandas.GeoDataFrame object containing the reconstructed topological sections geometries.
+A geopandas.GeoDataFrame object containing the reconstructed all topological sections geometries.
 The geometry column name is “geometry”.

 Return type: